 Setup and install the SDK

-Quantum Rings SDK supports CPU only or GPU enabled modes.
 Quantum Rings SDK also supports the CUDA-Q platform in both CPU only or GPU enabled modes.

 Choose the version that is appropriate for your hardware, task, and programming skills using the following table.